yeahBOYYYYY/CategoriesGame/README.md

-# ClipHub
+# AssetsHub
-Create, edit and publish clips for the entertainment of the public!
+Create, edit and publish assets such as videos and images for the entertainment of the public!